When should I talk to my daughter about sex? It’s a question most parents ask, but there’s no easy answer.

 If your teen is going through the awkward stage of puberty, she should understand what’s happening to her body and how the changes may affect her physical and mental state.
 One expert advises talking about puberty when your daughter is no later than eight years old, since there are some girls who begin menstruating at that young age.

 Jump right in and get your daughter the information and support she needs if she shows a heightened interest in boys.
 If you don’t, they’re more likely to be taken advantage of due to naivety.
 You don’t want that and it’s the right thing to do.

 4. She’s Started Dating

-Even when your daughter starts dating, it’s never too late to teach her how to have a healthy physical relationship with others.
-You should also use this opportunity to teach her about consent, her rights to her body and what to do if she encounters a violent intimate situation.
+However, even when your daughter starts dating, it’s never too late to teach her how to have a healthy physical relationship with others.
+You should also use this opportunity to teach her about consent, her rights to her body, and what to do if she encounters a violent intimate situation.
 Since one in 10 students reported in 2017 that they had experienced some type of sexual violence, it’s very important to teach your child what to do in this situation.
 Remember, she could be sexually active already, so try making these conversations as comfortable as possible.
-Let her know she can ask you anything without feeling shamed or judged.
+Let her know she can ask you anything without feeling ashamed or judged.

 5. You Find Sexual Content on Her Electronic Devices

 If you monitor your child’s online activities and her electronic devices and you find sexual content, it’s definitely time to talk with her.
 There is so much sexual information circulated on the web, and not all of it is healthy or accurate.